 Curley were charged with grand jury perjury and failure to report suspected child abuse.
-The indictment accused Curley and Schultz of not only failing to tell the police, but falsely telling the grand jury that the then graduate assistant, Mike McQueary, never informed them of witnessing sexual activity by Sandusky and a young boy in a 2002 incident.
+The indictment accused Curley and Schultz of not only failing to tell the police, but falsely telling the grand jury that the then graduate assistant Mike McQueary never informed them of witnessing sexual activity by Sandusky and a young boy in a 2001 incident.
 Schultz and Curley both denied all charges.

-In the immediate wake of the scandal, Graham Spanier, university president, was forced to resign.
-Joe Paterno, the iconic head football coach, was fired near the end of his 46th season for "not doing more", even though he reported what he knew to his superiors.
-Paterno died of complications from lung cancer on January 22, 2012, less than 3 months after his tenure as head football coach ended.
-He was 85 years old.
+In the immediate wake of the scandal, University President Graham Spanier was forced to resign.
+Joe Paterno, the iconic head football coach, was fired near the end of his 46th season for "not doing more," even though he reported what he knew to his superiors in a

-On July 24, 2012, shortly after the release of the Freeh Report, an independent investigation sponsored by the Penn State Board of Trustees, the NCAA hit Penn State football with a \$60 million sanction, a four-year football postseason ban, the vacating of all wins dating back to 1998, and a reduction of 20 total scholarships each year for four years.
-Within 2 years most of these sanctions were lifted in an apparent admission by the NCAA that they had overstepped their authority.
+On July 24, 2012, shortly after the release of the Freeh Report (an independent investigation sponsored by the Penn State Board of Trustees), the NCAA hit Penn State football with a \$60 million sanction, a four-year football postseason ban, the vacating of all wins dating back to 1998, and a reduction of 20 total scholarships each year for four years.
+Within two years most of these sanctions were lifted in an apparent admission by the NCAA that they had overstepped their authority.